 '''

+Pid = "%Pid%"

 StatCount = "%Count%"

 StatName = "%Name%"

 Timestamp = "%Timestamp%"

 '''

-PayloadXmlDecoder's xpath_map config subsection supports XPath as implemented by the xmlpath library.
+PayloadXmlDecoder's xpath\map config subsection supports XPath as implemented by the xmlpath library.

-- All axes are supported ("child", "following-sibling", etc) - All abbreviated forms are supported (".", "//", etc) - All node types except for namespace are supported - Predicates are restricted to [N], [path], and [path=literal] forms - Only a single predicate is supported per path step - Richer expressions and namespaces are not supported
+- All axes are supported ("child", "following-sibling", etc) - All abbreviated forms are supported (".", "//", etc) - · All node types except for namespace are supported - Predicates are restricted to [N], [path], and [path=literal] forms - Only a single predicate is supported per path step - · Richer expressions and namespaces are not supported configuration whether specified or not.
+The ProtobufDecoder has no configuration options.

-1.4.6 ProtobufDecoder
+2.4.9 ProtobufDecoder

 The ProtobufDecoder is used for Heka message objects that have been serialized into protocol buffers format.
-This is the format that Heka uses to communicate with other Heka instances, so it is almost always a good idea to include one in your Heka configuration.
-The ProtobufDecoder has no configuration options.
+This is the format that Heka uses to communicate with other Heka instances, so one will always be included in your Heka